k21075928/gym-cooking/README.md

 # Overcooked! - Variant 5 - Resource Scarcity

+Abstract
+Overcooked is a game that combines decision-making and collaborative teamwork in a time-constrained environment incorporated with the use of Multi-Agent Reinforcement Learning can create an opportunity for exploring the dynamics of cooperation, decision-making, and emergent strategies.
+This project aims to create and implement resource-scarce environments and see how well agent model types perform in certain combinations.
+The environment will force agents to work continuously to survive and extend their life spans corresponding to the complexity of the dish delivered.
+This project also explores the use of Deep Q-learning agents and compares their performance against other agent models.
+Furthermore, the relationship between different agent model types, tests whether the combination of different agent models works best together in resource-scarce environment.

 This code is based on and forked from the  "Too many cooks: Bayesian inference for coordinating multi-agent collaboration", Winner of the CogSci 2020 Computational Modeling Prize in High Cognition, and a NeurIPS 2020 CoopAI Workshop Best Paper. from https://github.com/rosewang2008/gym-cooking.

 This implements a continous working environment agents to continuously deliver recipes.